-If you join a Medicare Advantage Plan during your Initial Enrollment Period, you can change to another Medicare Advantage Plan (with or without drug coverage) or switch to Original Medicare (with or without a separate Medicare drug plan) within the first 3 months you have Medicare.
+If you join a Medicare Advantage Plan during your Initial Enrollment Period, you can change to another Medicare Advantage Plan (with or without drug coverage) or go back to Original Medicare (with or without a separate Medicare drug plan) within the first 3 months you have Medicare.

-If you have Part A coverage and you get Part B for the first time between January 1 and March 31 (called a "General Enrollment Period"), you can also join a Medicare Advantage Plan.
+If you have Part A coverage and you get Part B for the first time between January 1 and March 31, you can also join a Medicare Advantage Plan.
 Your coverage will start the first day of the month after you sign up.